Churn Rate vs Retention Rate: An Ultimate Guide

 Do you want to make long-term plans for your company’s subscribers?
 Would you like to know through which metrics you can analyze your user base?

-In this article, I will talk about churn and retention rates for your users.
+In this article, I will discuss your users’ churn and customer retention rates.
 Understanding these terms is essential for SaaS marketing.

 What is the difference between churn rate and retention rate?

 Customer churn rate is the rate of people that sign up for your product and then leave in a given time.
-On the other hand, the customer retention rate is the rate of people who subscribe to the service you provide for them.
+On the other hand, the customer retention rate is the rate of people subscribing to the service you provide.

-However; It must be noted that utilizing professionals like HockeyStack is the surest way to increase your retention rate.
+However, you must note that utilizing professionals like HockeyStack is the surest way to increase your retention rate.

 Metrics you should track to calculate churn and retention rate.